Diaphragmatic breathing in a nutshell

 Fact 2: The bottom part of our lungs has approximately 3 times the airflow efficiency of the top third and whilst we will always breathe enough to survive; we may not be doing it in a way that allows us to thrive?

 Here are some simple steps to help you learn to breathe in a more natural and normal way.
 A good normal rate of breathing is approx. 8 to 14 breaths per minute (the closer to 8 the better).
-However, if you have any known health issues or are taking medication, please consult your Dr. or other health care practitioner before attempting any such exercises.
+However, if you have any known health issues or are taking medication, please consult your Dr. or other healthcare practitioners before attempting any such exercises.

 1. It is preferable to do this exercise in a room at a moderate temperature, aircon’ approx. 26° (tropical climate), or a well-ventilated room approx. 20° centigrade (non-tropical)